About Us Sporting History

 The 1994-95 season saw the continued development of world-class talent, including World Cup players such as Marc Hottiger and Philippe Albert joining the ranks.
 The season began with Newcastle United makings their best start to any top division season in their history, winning their first six games to go top of the league.
 By Christmas, Newcastle United although not in the title hunt, still managed to finish in sixth place.

-In the 1995-96 season, Newcastle United build on the good work of the previous season and continued to add high-profile and exciting signings, most notably Les Ferdinand, David Ginola, Warren Barton and Shaka Hislop before the start of the season; followed by Faustino Asprilla and David Batty after Christmas.
+In the 1995-96 season, Newcastle United built on the good work of the previous season and continued to add high-profile and exciting signings, most notably Les Ferdinand, David Ginola, Warren Barton and Shaka Hislop before the start of the season; followed by Faustino Asprilla and David Batty after Christmas.
 The season again began brightly; winning nine of the first ten matches and only losing two league matches before Christmas.
 Newcastle United led the table for the majority of the campaign, but were pipped to the title by Manchester United on the last day of the season.
 ‘Sir’ Les Ferdinand, an immediate fans favourite topped the goalscoring charts with 29 goals, 25 in the league.

 The 1996–97 season saw Newcastle United participate in the Premier League for the fourth consecutive season since their promotion.
 After finishing runners-up to Manchester United in the previous campaign, Hall and Shepherd continued to build on the Club’s incredible rise by backing the manager with significant transfer funds.